 At the moment, his most active group is the trio Teemu Viinikainen III with keyboardist Mikael Myrskog and drummer Joonas Riippa.
 Their debut album, Return of Robert Dickson, came out in autumn 2017 and was greeted with an Emma Music Awards nomination for the Jazz Album of the Year.
-Also, he is currently working on his first solo guitar album, which is due to be released in 2019.

 “When I think of the true creative innovators on the guitar, Teemu Viinikainen’s name tops the list.
 Technically impressive and musically sublime, his music portrays the spectrum of human emotion that leaves the listener and his fellow musicians inspired.”

 Tim Hagans, Grammy nominated jazz trumpeter and composer